bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 -------------------------------
 Major features implemented in SJ-Platform are listed in the following list:

 **Processes data exactly-once**.
 This is a very critical requirement which is important for many systems.
-SJ-Platform supports exactly-once mode across the pipeline.
+SJ-Platform supports exactly-once processing mode in each module and across the pipeline.

 **Two kinds of processing - per-event and micro-batch**.
 These modes are widely used and cover requirements of all stream processing tasks.